Protection Score Reference¶

 Fails when: The eBPF daemonset is deployed with enforceMode: false (monitoring only).

 Fails when: The kernel does not have CONFIG_BPF_KPROBE_OVERRIDE=y.
-This is the case on GKE COS nodes, EKS Bottlerocket, AKS Azure Linux, and RHEL 8.
-Use Ubuntu nodes for this check.
+This is the case on GKE COS, EKS Bottlerocket, AKS Azure Linux, and RHEL 8.
+On those distros you should rely on ebpf_lsm_enforce (15 pts) for synchronous deny — that's the design intent of the L1-L4 migration.

 confidential_vm (10 points)¶